ControlFlag: A Self-Supervised Idiosyncratic Pattern Detection System for Software Control Structures: Design

 \subsection{Pattern Mining}

 The pattern mining phase is further divided into the following sub-phases: \emph{(i)} source repository selection, \emph{(ii)} code parsing, and \emph{(iii)} decision tree construction.

-\textbf{Source repository selection.} In our experiments, we used the number of stars of a GitHub repository as a measure of its quality.
+\paragraph{Source repository selection.} In our experiments, we mined patterns from GitHub repositories that met certain minimum number of stars.
+In other words, we used the number of stars of a GitHub repository as a measure of its quality.
 Without any easy and quantifiable measure of the quality of the programs in those repositories other than GitHub stars, we believe that such a selection gives us semi-trust in the data.
 We, however, believe that this is an open problem as quality is a subjective term.

-\textbf{Parsing control structures.} After a source repository is selected, {\system} generates a list of programs in the high-level programming language of interest.
+\paragraph{Parsing control structures.} After a source repository is selected, {\system} generates a list of programs in the high-level programming language of interest.
 Every program from this list is then parsed.
-The resulting parse trees -- currently in the form of abstract syntax trees (ASTs) -- are then converted into a higher-level abstracted tree to prune unnecessary details from ASTs.
-While \system\ parses these programs, it does not discard programs containing parse errors.
-For \system's purpose, all that is needed are control structures do not have parse errors; parse errors elsewhere in the code may not impact \system's functionality.
-We believe this characteristic of \system\ is important, given that we have found that the majority of the C/C++ programs found in open-source are not compilable.
-Additionally, such an approach would enable \system\ to eventually be used in a live programming environment or an integrated development environment (IDE).
+The resulting parse trees -- currently in the form of abstract syntax trees (ASTs) -- are then converted into a higher-level abstracted tree to prune unnecessary details.
+While {\system} parses these programs, it does not discard programs containing parse errors.
+For {\system}'s purpose, all that is needed is that control structures do not have parse errors; parse errors elsewhere in the code may not impact \system's functionality.
+We believe this characteristic of {\system} is important, given that we have found that the majority of the C/C++ programs found in open-source are not compilable.
+Additionally, such an approach would enable {\system} to eventually be used in a live programming environment or an integrated development environment (IDE).

-\textbf{Levels of abstractions.} We used TreeSitter APIs~\cite{treesitter} to parse the control structures in the source programs and used its AST representation\footnote{To keep the description brief, we do not specify its grammar here.} as the lowest-level tree representation (referred to as an L1 abstraction level).
+\paragraph{Levels of abstractions.} We used TreeSitter APIs~\cite{treesitter} to parse the control structures and used its AST representation\footnote{To keep the description brief, we do not specify its grammar here.} as the lowest-level tree representation (referred to as an L1 abstraction level).
 But during the experimentation, we found that AST representation would capture exact structural form of the expressions inside the control structures.
-For instance, for expression from C/C++ language such as \texttt{a.b.c \& (1 << e))}, the AST would look like: \begin{footnotesize}
+For instance, for expression from C/C++ language such as \texttt{a.b.c \& (1 << e))}, the AST would be: